Free vs Paid: What RM 800 More Monthly Surplus Actually Buys You (Real Property Comparison)

 What the Free Tier Is Actually For

-If you treat the free-tier properties as a shortlist to buy, the math above is the warning.
+If you treat the free-sample-band properties as a shortlist to buy, the math above is the warning.
 They do not clear the 12-cost stack.
 They do not survive stress tests.
 They do not generate RM 1,000+ per month in realistic cashflow scenarios.

 Why the Paid Tier Wins: A Pattern, Not an Outlier

 These are not geographic outliers.
 They are not unusually large units.
 They are not new launches with bubble pricing.
-They are specific developments where the combination of sale price, rental rate, and fixed cost profile produces genuine net cashflow after every real expense.
+They are developments where the combination of sale price, rental rate, and fixed cost profile produces genuine net cashflow after every real expense.

 How to Act on This